USS Conemaugh (1862)

 USS Conemaugh was a side-wheel steamer in the United States Navy during the American Civil War.
 With her large crew of 125 and her powerful guns, she was assigned as a gunboat on the Union blockade of the Confederate States of America.

 Launched in Maine in 1862

-Originally named Cinemaugh, she was renamed on 24 December 1861, launched on 1 May 1862 by Portsmouth Navy Yard, Kittery, Maine; and commissioned on 16 July 1862, Lieutenant R. Werden in command.
+Originally named Cinemaugh, she was renamed on 24 December 1861, launched on 1 May 1862 by Portsmouth Navy Yard, Kittery, Maine; and commissioned on 16 July 1862, Lieutenant Reed Werden in command.

 Civil War service

 Assigned to the South Atlantic blockade

 Conemaugh sailed from Portsmouth on 19 July 1862, and arrived at Port Royal, South Carolina on 30 July to join the South Atlantic Blockading Squadron.
 She patrolled and served as a picket frequently engaging Confederate batteries and detachments of troops along stream banks.
 Among such exchanges were those with the Cat Island battery on 5 March, 13 April and 23 May 1863 and Fort Wagner on 11 July-12 July.
 Conemaugh entered Philadelphia Navy Yard on 19 September and was placed out of commission four days later for overhaul.